 - We want all children to feel safe and to be happy and healthy. - Regularly talking about RSE as opportunities occur will help to keep conversations going as your child gets older. - Use the correct language so that children can speak with confidence about their bodies and the changes that will occur. - It's all part of growing up.

 Talking with your child

 Q and A

 - Question time general questions

-- If you have any personal questions, please stay behind and talk with a member of staff.
+- If you have any personal questions, please stay behind

-- We value your feedback.
+- e value you back.